-- 5.1 The BCF was announced by Government in June 2013.
+4.1 The first BCF was announced by Government in June 2013.
 It was intended to provide an opportunity to transform local services through better integrated care and support.
 Health and Wellbeing Boards have been obliged to submit BCF Plans since then that meet mandated minimum financial values and demonstrate achievement of a series of NHS England national conditions.
 The BCF is overseen by the Health and Wellbeing Board and quarterly status reports are submitted to NHS England on performance.
-The Better Care Fund incorporates funding to support local authority social care (the Improved Better Care Fund (iBCF) and Winter Pressures) which are subject to conditions that it be pooled into the BCF and used to ease pressures in the health and care system. - 5.2 Since 2017 the iBCF has been included as part of the wider BCF.
-It is a grant provided to the local authority for the purposes of Adult Social Care and must be focused on: - i.
+The Better Care Fund incorporates funding to support local authority social care (the Improved Better Care Fund (iBCF) and Winter Pressures) which are subject to conditions that it be pooled into the BCF and used to ease pressures in the health and care system.

+- 4.2 Since 2017 the iBCF has been included as part of the wider BCF.
+It is a grant provided for the purposes of Adult Social Care and must be focused on: - i.
 Sustaining Adult Social Care - ii.
 Supporting activity to ease health pressures - iii.
-Sustaining the Care Market - 5.3 The Essex BCF Plan brings together NHS and local government funding worth £173m in 2022/23 to provide vital services that support Essex residents with health and care needs.
-The Plan includes expenditure of: - a) £46m on adult social care services (via mandatory NHS allocations), including contributing towards the costs of funding care services in a person's home (domiciliary care); reablement services that enable people to recover their strength, confidence and independence; and support to carers. - b) £69m on NHS community services, funding a range of health services that support people with complex needs to live as independently as possible and enjoy quality of life.

-- c) £12m via district/borough/city councils on adaptations to homes to meet the needs of people living with disabilities (Disabled Facilities Grant). - d) £10m on schemes that support hospital discharges and help address pressures that typically result from higher demand during winter (such as investment in 'bridging' services that provide interim support for a person between leaving hospital and being able to return home); investment in support to the care market (such as training and quality improvement); and investment in services that support people with sensory impairments. - e) £36m contribution to the costs of meeting social care needs arising from higher prices and demand for services, as well as maintaining investment in discretionary services that have a benefit to social care and NHS partners (iBCF grant). - 5.4 Local health and care systems have to submit their BCF plans for 2022-23 to NHS England by 26 September 2022.
-The BCF plan for Essex covers the Essex health and wellbeing board area, which includes the Essex elements of the 3 Integrated Care Boards (covering Hertfordshire and West Essex, Suffolk and North East Essex, and Mid and South Essex) and 5 local health and social care Alliances that cover the former clinical commissioning group (CCG) areas. - 5.5 The BCF Policy Framework sets national metrics that must be included in BCF plans in 2022-23.
-The metrics for the BCF in 2022-23 are: - a) proportion of older people still at home 91 days after discharge from hospital into reablement or rehabilitation (effectiveness of reablement); - b) older adults whose long-term care needs are met by admission to residential or nursing care per 100,000 population (admissions to residential care homes); - c) unplanned hospitalisation for chronic ambulatory care sensitive conditions (avoidable admissions to hospital); - d) improving the proportion of people discharged home, based on data on discharge to their usual place of residence (discharge to usual place of residence). - 5.6 Although the BCF covers 2022/23, the national guidance for the BCF Plan was only released at the end of July 2022 with a requirement for plans to be submitted to NHS England by 26 September 2022.
-This is a challenging timetable since local NHS organisations are in the middle of a transformation.
+Sustaining the Care Market - 4.3 The Essex BCF Plan brings together NHS and local government funding worth £173m in 2022/23 to provide vital services that support Essex residents with health and care needs.
+The Plan includes expenditure of: - a) £46m on adult social care services (via NHS allocations), including contributing towards the costs of funding care services in a person's home (domiciliary care); reablement services that enable people to recover their strength, confidence and independence; and support to carers. - b) £69m on NHS community services funding a range of health services that support people with complex needs to live as independently as possible and enjoy quality of life. - c) £12m via district/borough/city councils on adaptations to homes to meet the needs of people living with disabilities (Disabled Facilities Grant) - d) £10m on schemes that support hospital discharges and help address pressures that typically result from higher demand during winter (such as investment in 'bridging' services that provide interim support for a person between leaving hospital and being able to return home); investment in support to the care market (such as training and quality improvement); and investment in services that support people with sensory impairments. - e) £36m contribution to the costs of meeting social care needs arising from higher prices and demand for services, as well as maintaining investment in discretionary services that have a benefit to social care and NHS partners (iBCF grant). - 4.4 Although the BCF covers 2022/23, the national guidance for the BCF Plan was only released at the end of July 2022 with a requirement for plans to be submitted to NHS England by 26 September 2022.
+This is a challenging timetable since local NHS organisations are in the middle of a transformation and explains the regrettable post facto request for agreement by the Cabinet of Essex County Council.
 This report outlines the key elements of Essex's Plan.

-6. National Conditions:
+5. National Conditions: